PixarAnimationStudios/OpenUSD-proposals/proposals/variant_set_metadata/README.md

 ## UsdVariantSet is not a UsdObject

-UsdObject is the base class for `UsdPrim` and `UsdPropert` that provides the common API for accessing metadata.
+`UsdObject` is the base class for `UsdPrim` and `UsdProperty` that provides the common API for accessing metadata.
 Investigating metadata support for `UsdVariantSet` immediately raised the question of: *“Should UsdVariantSet be a UsdObject?”*.
 The answer is no, a `UsdVariantSet` should not be a UsdObject.
 The reason is more philosophical than technical as a `UsdObject` is the common base shared amongst types in OpenUSD’s scenegraph.
 The idea is that a `UsdObject` is a tangible entity on OpenUSD's scenegraph.
-These objects can be accessed directly from API such as UsdStage::GetObjectAtPath(), relationships can be established between multiple UsdObjects, they can be included in collections, they will not be discarded during the flattening process, and all UsdObjects share a common set of metadata.
+These objects can be accessed directly from API such as UsdStage::GetObjectAtPath(), relationships can be established between multiple `UsdObject`s, they can be included in collections, they will not be discarded during the flattening process, and all `UsdObject`s share a common set of metadata.
 This last point is the main reason for asking *"Should UsdVariantSet be a UsdObject?"*; specifically to prevent code duplication.
 But when thinking about these other points, it becomes clear that deriving `UsdVariantSet` from a `UsdObject` would require quite a few exemptions in OpenUSD.

 From a technical perspective though, deriving `UsdVariantSet` from a `UsdObject` seems logical.
 It already provides a lot of the metadata API that is presented in this proposal.
 But `UsdVariantSet` would also inherit API for metadata such as AssetInfo which is not something that applies to a `UsdVariantSet`.
-It would also create ambiguity with UsdCollectionAPI and UsdRelationship as those expect SdfPaths to UsdObjects like UsdPrim, UsdAttribute or UsdRelationship.
+It would also create ambiguity with `UsdCollectionAPI` and `UsdRelationship` as those expect `SdfPath`s to `UsdObject`s like `UsdPrim`, `UsdAttribute` or `UsdRelationship`.
 What benefit would a collection containing a `UsdVariantSet` provide?
-Or what does a relationship from a UsdAttribute to a `UsdVariantSet` mean?
-The convenience of avoiding code duplication does not warrant changing `UsdVariantSet` to be a UsdObject.
-There is also precedent in OpenUSD for API that provides metadata support without deriving from UsdObject, UsdStage is one such example.
+Or what does a relationship from a `UsdAttribute` to a `UsdVariantSet` mean?
+The convenience of avoiding code duplication does not warrant changing `UsdVariantSet` to be a `UsdObject`.
+There is also precedent in OpenUSD for API that provides metadata support without deriving from `UsdObject`, `UsdStage` is one such example.

+But answering this question leads to discussion on how to best implement metadata support for `UsdVariantSet`.
+Since `UsdVariantSet` should not be a `UsdObject` a potential implementation for metadata support could lead to unnecessary code duplication.
+A better approach might be to refactor common metadata API found in `UsdObject` to private internal utilities that can be used for types that do not derive from `UsdObject`.
+Types such as `UsdStage` and `UsdVariantSet` could use these utilities to implement their own API for metadata, avoiding code duplication and not deriving from `UsdObject`.

 ## Stage Flattening